caevert/mnt-homeworks/09-ci-03-cicd/sonar-scanner-5.0.1.3006-macosx/jre/conf/security/policy/README.txt

-Each subdirectory contains a complete policy configuration, and subdirectories can be added/edited/removed to reflect your import or export control product requirements.
+Each subdirectory contains a complete policy configuration, and subdirectories can be added/edited/removed to reflect your import or export c1ontrol product requirements.

 Within a subdirectory, the effective policy is the combined minimum permissions of the grant statements in the file(s) matching the filename